PieterPenninckx/rsynth/README.md

 ## Current State

-`rsynth` is in its early stage of development and many changes are breaking changes.
+`rsynth` is in its early stage of development, and many changes are breaking changes.
 The team behind it is very small, so progress is slow.

 ## Roadmap